-When the member has exhausted the internal appeals process, and is dissatisfied with the internal appeal decision, the member may initiate a state fair hearing with SCDHHS within 120 calendar days from the date of receipt of the notice of appeal resolution.
+When the member has exhausted the internal appeals process and is dissatisfied with the internal appeal decision, the member may initiate a state fair hearing with SCDHHS within 120 calendar days of the date on the notice of appeal resolution.
 The member also may request a state fair hearing if we fail to adhere to the notice and timing requirements of the applicable appeal resolution time frame.

-The member may appoint a representative in the state fair hearing process, however, the representative must obtain written consent from the member.
+The member may appoint a representative in the state fair hearing process; however, the representative must obtain written consent from the member.

-The state's standard time frame for reaching a decision is within 90 calendar days from the date the member or his or her representative filed the appeal, not including any days to file the request for fair hearing.
+The state's standard time frame for reaching a decision is within 90 calendar days of the date the member or the member's representative filed the appeal with Humana Healthy Horizons, not including any days to file the request for fair hearing.

 The member also may request an expedited hearing.
 SCDHHS grants or denies these requests as quickly as possible on receipt.
 If the state grants an expedited hearing, a decision is made within three business days.
-If request to expedite the hearing is denied, the hearing follows the standard 90-day timeframe.
+If the request to expedite the hearing is denied, the hearing will follow the standard 90-day time frame.

-Continuation of benefits while appeal and state fair hearing is pending
+Continuation of benefits while appeal or state fair hearing is pending

-While the state fair hearing or appeal are pending, we continue paying for the member's benefits if all of the following conditions are met:
+While the state fair hearing or appeal is pending, we continue paying for the member's benefits if all of the following conditions are met:

-- The member, provider, or appointed representative files an appeal within 10 calendar days of the date the notice of adverse benefit determination was mailed, or the intended effective date of the adverse decision, whichever is later. - The appeal involves the termination, suspension, or reduction of previously authorized course of treatment. - The services were ordered by an authorized provider. - The original period covered by the original authorization has not yet expired; and - The member requests the benefits to continue (providers are unable to request the member's benefits continue).
+- The member or the member's representative files an appeal within 10 calendar days of the date the notice of adverse benefit determination was mailed, or the intended effective date of the adverse decision, whichever is later. - The appeal involves the termination, suspension or reduction of a previously authorized course of treatment. - The services were ordered by an authorized provider. - The original period covered by the original authorization has not yet expired. - The member requests the benefits to continue (providers are unable to request that the member's benefits continue).

-If the member requests a continuation or reinstatement of the member's benefits while the appeal or state fair hearing is pending, we continue benefits until one of the following occurs:
+If the member requests a continuation or reinstatement of benefits while the appeal or state fair hearing is pending, we continue benefits until one of the following occurs:

-- The member withdraws the appeal or state fair hearing - 10 calendar days have passed after the date on the adverse appeal resolution notice, unless within the 10- day time frame, the member has requested a state fair hearing with continuation of benefits until a decision is reached.

-• A state fair hearing officer issues a decision adverse to the member.
+- The member withdraws the appeal or state fair hearing. - Ten calendar days have passed after the date the notice of adverse benefit determination was mailed. - A state fair hearing officer issues a decision adverse to the member.

-If the state fair hearing is decided in the member's favor, Humana approves the services within 72 hours from the date we receive notice of the favorable decision.
+If the state fair hearing is decided in the member's favor, Humana Healthy Horizons approves the services within 72 hours of the date we receive notice of the favorable decision.